Term 4 Newsletter, 2021

 - Phone: 02 4323 1233 after 8:30am

-In the event, your child is absent from school and we have not been notified, an SMS message will be sent to your mobile informing you of their absence which you are able to reply to.
+When your child is absent from school and we have not been notified, an SMS message will be sent to your mobile informing you of their absence which you can reply to.

 ET Australia Secondary College – A Non-Smoking High School

 ETASC is a non-smoking secondary college for ALL students and staff – this includes the use of vape pens and e-cigarettes.